jd-apprentice/password-generator-rs/README.md

 - **Character Set Options**: Include or exclude numbers, lowercase letters, uppercase letters, and symbols.
 - **Clipboard Integration**: Automatically copies the generated password to your system clipboard for convenience.
 - **Interactive CLI**: User-friendly interface for selecting password criteria.
+- **Batch Generation**: Generate multiple passwords at once.
+- **Exclude Characters**: Specify characters to exclude from the generated password.
+- **Password Strength Indicator**: Shows the strength of the generated password.

 ## 🚀 Getting Started